auth0-extensions/auth0-gitlab-deploy/README.md

 This extension makes it possible to deploy Rules and Database Connection scripts from GitLab to Auth0.

+### Node 8 Only
+Beginning with version 2.4, the Gitlab extension only works with Node 8 because of dependencies in `gitlab@3.4.2`.
+Please update according to [Migration Guide: Extensibility and Node 8](https://auth0.com/docs/migrations/guides/extensibility-node8) if you have not already.

 ## Usage

 There is more extensive documentation online for how the files are expected to be laid out to work with the source control configuration utilities [here](https://auth0.com/docs/extensions/gitlab-deploy).

 #### Organize your repository